yarpiin/rtl-driver-installer/README.md

 - Why does my device suddenly stop working after an update?

 This happens when the linux kernel was updated.
 The only solution is to reinstall the driver again.
-This is not needed for the Arch installation!
+This is not needed for the Arch installation of the RTL8812au driver!

-## Contriubute
+## Contriubute :pencil2:
 if you want to contribute to this repo then just send a pull request :)